 However, a self analysis is quite easy.
 First start out by identifying steps per minute when running.
 If possible, record a video in order to count cadence and observe any biomechanical faults.
 If the range is <150-170 steps per minute, work may be needed to increase the step rate.
 If steps per minute are over 200 steps per minute, the step rate may need to be slowed.
 Between 170-200 steps per minute, try increasing or decreasing cadence in order to achieve proper running mechanics.
 The key is to not increase running cadence by more than 10% in a training week.
 For example, if you run at 155 steps per minute, only increase your cadence by 5 steps at a time to assess for a change in symptoms.
 If your symptoms resolve, there is no need to change the cadence anymore.
 If symptoms persist, you can increase the cadence by 5 more steps, but not more than 10% of your original step rate.
 A good way to measure step rate is by using a metronome, which is free with a quick search on the internet.

 Bottom line, running shoes are not as big of a concern when it comes to addressing pain associated with running.
 This does not mean run in the same pair of shoes forever, but once the body starts to feel the current shoes are no longer providing adequate support or cushion, it is probably time to buy a new pair.
 The flashier the shoes, the better!

 Katelyn Carpenter earned her Doctorate of Physical Therapy in 2017.
 Prior to earning her doctorate, she received a Bachelor of Science in Exercise Science.
-Katelyn will be pursuing an Orthopaedic Clinical Specialist (OCS) certification.
+Katelyn completed her Orthopaedic Clinical Specialist (OCS) certification in 2019.
 She enjoys spending time with her husband and dogs, camping and hiking, taking in everything Alaska has to offer.